 Honey bees aren’t the only ones who suffer from a nectar dearth.
 With limited resources, other bees and insects might attack your hive to get at the honey within.
 Bumblebees, wasps, yellowjackets, and even other honey bees have a habit of robbing honey stores from other hives.
 This can wreak serious havoc on your colony, resulting in a lot of honey bee death.
 Keep an eye out for foreign insects probing around the outside of the hive, and stop them before they can attempt an attack.

 Pay Attention to Foragers

 Have you ever spent a lazy summer morning watching the honey bees fly back and forth from your hives?
 If so, you might notice something different about their behavior during a nectar dearth.
 Normally, honey bee foragers fly in a direct, obvious path.
 During a dearth, however, your forager bees will meander as they look for good nectar sources.
 They might revisit flowers they’ve already pollinated or land on plants they normally avoid in a desperate search for more resources.
 If you notice your foragers acting funny, it might be time to take action.

 Once you know how to recognize a summer nectar dearth, you can take a few precautions to help your honey bees through it.
 Reduce the hive entrances to keep out robbing bees and insects.
-You can also install bee feeders to help your colony through the dry period.
+You can also install bee feeders with Pro-Sweet to help your colony through the dry period.

 Do you have any tips for making it through a nectar dearth?
 Share your expertise with your fellow beekeepers in the comments below!